 If you downgrade the switch software to version 1.1 or an earlier release, it will boot into Alteon OS CLI.
-However, the switch retains the CLI boot mode, and will restore your CLI choice once the software is upgraded to version 1.2 or higher.
+However, the switch retains the CLI boot mode, and will restore your CLI choice.

 NNCLI command modes

 The NNCLI has three major command modes listed in order of increasing privileges, as follows: